catalogfi/garden.js/docs/docs/cookbook/SwapperFrontend.md

 const useGarden = () => gardenStore((state) => state.garden);
 ```

-`useGarden` is a simple hook which returns garden Instance.
+`useGarden` is a simple hook that returns a Garden instance.

-Now let's create hook which sets the garden.
+Next, let's create a hook that sets the Garden instance.

 ```ts
 // this hook has to be called at the root level only once